ZefengQiu/JavaInterview/README.md

 ## Description
 For Veeva backend dev interview, change ant project to use Gradle.
 Upgrade the lib to later version.
-Implement dependency injection, inheritance and polymorphism for future improvement and easy to union test purpose.
+Implement dependency injection, inheritance and polymorphism for future improvement and easy to union test.

 ## Build, Run, Test, Result